AnkithaVRamaiah/GitHub-Notes/Q&A/DetailedQA.md

    - **Require signed commits**: Require commits to be signed before merging.
    - **Include administrators**: Make the rule apply to repository administrators as well.
 6. **Save the rule**: Click 'Create' or 'Save changes' to apply the protection rule."

 ---

-Here are your answers for the next set of questions:

----